BarefootITGuy/one-click-hugo-cms/site/content/_index.md

       tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+  - image: img/it-consulting-logo-template-with-abstract-graphics-597b-el1-2-.png
+    text: >+
+      We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us dir

 values:
   heading: Our values
   text: Coffee is an amazing part of human culture but it has a dark side too –